 The Application Process

-At interview we will discuss your motivation to study architecture and will talk through your portfolio, exploring your approaches to drawing and design.
+During the group interview, which will simulate a studio experience, we will discuss your motivation to study architecture and will talk through your portfolio, exploring your approaches to drawing and design.

 For international students (or home/EU students based overseas), we will ask for a digital portfolio containing evidence of original work, as described above.
 This should be saved and sent as a PDF, with a file name which includes your name and UCAS reference number.

 Images should have a clear title and date, and you should include confirmation that your work is original.
 Details of how to submit your portfolio will be sent by the Admissions team.

 If you are not based in the UK and cannot attend an interview in person, we may offer you a Skype discussion at a convenient time.